 Very good article.

 Peter Gowland website with photo of Vampira and Weegee: “famous news photographer Weegee with actress Vampira (Maila Nurmi) 1952.”
-(Perhaps that photo was made a little earlier.)

 (To be continued…)

 Cyclops ln modern dress terrifies the world again in a split-image type photo modeled by the author.